emacs-eldev/eldev/README.md

 Emake intentionally has no dependencies, at least currently: otherwise your project would also see them, which could in theory lead to some problems.

+[*] Emake could reasonably be backported to work on Emacs 24.1 and up
+    if anyone interested has access to such old versions.

 ## Installation